home images ideas words websites contact resume links

 be a bittern, because of its breast stripes, and it looked like

 a heron cousin.
-I was surprised that a bird with no discernable green could
+I was surprised that a bird with no discernible green could

 be called a Green

-but that's what it is.
-It does look green in some light.
+but that's what it is, although t does look green in some light.

 My second realization — that continues